Guide to Work, Study, Travel and Living Abroad

 I was, of course, proud and pleased.
 But let me tell you what had transpired in the preceding six months…

 During this trial, it surprised me how many of my students had heard of my efforts to help Guilherme pass his interview.
-Boca a boca (literally “mouth to mouth”) is an extremely powerful force in Brazil.
+Boca a boca (literally “mouth to mouth”) is an extremely potent force in Brazil.

-There is every chance that without my students’ help, I would not have a residency here today.
+Without my students' help, I would not have a residency here today.

 And this all happened because one afternoon a man asked for my help and I gave it, because I was in a position to do so and because he seemed so sincere.